-Certainly award-winning, this dining experience is conveniently located across from the Larcomar shopping mall.
-Found in the Miraflores district of Lima on the coast of Peru, Central rests just blocks from the beach.
+Central is conveniently located across from the Larcomar shopping mall in the bohemian neighborhood of Miraflores district of Lima.

 Maido ranks number 13 on the 2016 World’s 50 Best Restaurants and earned the Highest Climber award in 2016.
 Known as one of Latin America’s best dining experiences, this restaurant came in at number five in 2015.
 Plus, patrons gave it the honor as ranking second on TripAdvisor.com.
 This favorite in Miraflores, Lima, Maido sits near Parque del Amor, an oceanside park with a kissing sculpture.